What Is Thalassemia?

 NOTE: Then the doctor may perform some tests, which will tell whether the fetus in the womb has thalassemia major or not.

-This can be an emotional time for the parents, so it can be prevented by doing a simple test called electrophoresis in the first 3 months of pregnancy.
+So it can be prevented by doing a simple test called electrophoresis in the first 3 months of pregnancy.

 Learn More – Pregnancy Diet: 8 Super Ideal Foods That Are Eaten During Pregnancy